-5 Indicators It’s Time to Expand
+5 Indicators It’s Time to Expand Your Restaurant’s Footprint

-5 Indicators It’s Time to Expand
+5 Indicators It’s Time to Expand Your Restaurant’s Footprint

-How do you know when you're ready to expand your business?
+How do you know when you're ready to expand your restaurant business?
 These top indicators show it could be time to grow.

-by Square Sep 21, 2016 — 2 min read
+by Natalie Zunker Sep 23, 2024 — 3 min read

-5 Indicators It’s Time to Expand
+5 Indicators It’s Time to Expand Your Restaurant’s Footprint

 1. You can’t keep up with demand.

 The decision to expand should never be prompted by a desire to stick to an arbitrary growth plan when you don’t have any real justification for doing so.
 Before you even consider expanding, ask yourself if there’s a need.
 Do you have more orders than your staff and facilities can handle?
 Can you accommodate the number of customers that you’re attracting?
 If your numbers warrant growth, that’s the first step.
+Your restaurant technology can be a great place to get an accurate pulse on this information.
+The Square Kitchen Display System, for instance tracks order wait times, and the Square Restaurants Point of Sale data logs live sales counts.

 2. You have a solid team in place.

-A strong group of employees is essential when you’re considering expanding.
+A strong team of employees is essential when you’re considering expanding.
 If you’re planning to open new locations, you’re going to be spending a good deal of time getting things up and running in those areas, so you need to have people you trust to hold down the fort.
 If you don’t have confidence in your team, make some changes and key hires before moving forward.
 Also, ask yourself if you need to hire more employees.
 Before you expand, you’ll want a competent, well-trained team ready to go.

 3. You have enough cash.

 Expansion takes money.
 So, even if you have a ton of orders, you’re not in a position to grow unless you’re actually getting paid enough capital.
 Only when you have strong, positive cash flow should you consider taking the next step.
+Ming-Tai Huh, Square Head of Food & Beverage and multi-restaurant owner says, “Pay attention to your prime costs and your bottom-line profit.”It can be wise to try to keep your prime costs under 65% and your margins between the National Restaurant Association’s reporting average, between four and six percent.”

 4. You’re running out of space.

-Whether you’re working in a restaurant, a manufacturing facility or a commercial kitchen, you obviously need enough room to operate comfortably.
+Whether you’re working in a restaurant, a manufacturing facility, or a commercial kitchen, you need enough room to operate comfortably.
 And if the number of customers visiting your business has spiked or you’ve increased staff but are still in the same space, everyone is going to get frustrated.
 Don’t be hasty about leasing a larger space or opening a new location.
 First, make sure that your growth is consistent and not just a seasonal spike.
 Also, don’t get ahead of yourself.
 Expand gradually to avoid investing in a space that’s too large or expensive for your business to sustain.

 5. There’s a demand for more products and services.